Variable binding and substitution for (nameless) dummies: Relation to presheaf-based models

 Well-behavedness for a functor $T∶ 𝔽 → 𝐒𝐞𝐭$ is about getting closed terms right.
 More precisely, for some finite sets $m$ and $n$, an element of $T(m+n)$ which both exists in $T(m)$ and $T(n)$ should also exist in $T(∅)$, and uniquely so.
 This says exactly that $T$ should preserve the pullback

+Taking \alert{intersection} to mean pullback of two monomorphisms, the following known result shows that all non-empty intersections are automatically preserved. \begin{propC}[{\cite[Proposition~2.2]{PresentationOfSetFunctors}}] All endofunctors of sets preserve non-empty intersections. \end{propC} Thus, by Proposition~\ref{prop:finsets}, all functors $𝔽 → 𝐒𝐞𝐭$ preserve non-empty intersections, and we have: \begin{cor} A functor $𝔽→𝐒𝐞𝐭$ preserves (binary) intersections iff it preserves empty (binary) intersections. \end{cor} \begin{lem} A functor $T$ from $𝐒𝐞𝐭$ (or $𝔽$) to $𝐒𝐞𝐭$ preserves empty binary intersections if and only if it preserves the following pullback.

+\end{lem} \begin{proof} By Proposition~\ref{prop:finsets}, it is enough to reason on an endofunctor $T$ on $𝐒𝐞𝐭$.
+If $T$ preserves empty binary intersections, then it preserves the above pullback as a particular case.
+Conversely, assume that it preserves the above pullback.
+Then, the following diagram is an equaliser.

-Furthermore, the following two known results will help us show that all non-empty pullbacks are automatically preserved. \begin{prop}[{\cite[Proposition~2.1]{TrnkovaSetFunctors}}] All endofunctors of sets preserve non-empty intersections. \end{prop} Thus, by Proposition~\ref{prop:finsets} all functors $𝔽 → 𝐒𝐞𝐭$ preserve non-empty intersections, and we have: \begin{cor} A functor $𝔽→𝐒𝐞𝐭$ preserves (binary) intersections iff it preserves empty (binary) intersections. \end{cor} \begin{defi} \begin{itemize} \item A functor $𝔽 → 𝐒𝐞𝐭$ is \alert{well-behaved} iff it preserves binary intersections, or equivalently empty binary intersections.
-Let $[𝔽,𝐒𝐞𝐭]_{\wb}$ denote the full subcategory spanned by well-behaved functors. \item A monoid in $[𝔽,𝐒𝐞𝐭]$, (resp., for any binding signature $S$, an object of $Φ_S\Mon$) is \alert{well-behaved} iff the underlying functor is.
-Let $Φ_S\Mon_{\wb}$ denote the full subcategory spanned by well-behaved objects. \end{itemize} \begin{exa} As an example of a non well-behaved finitary monad, first consider the monad $L$ of $λ$-calculus, so that $L(X)$ is set of $λ$-terms taking free variables in $X$.
-This monad is well-behaved, but now consider the monad $L'$ agreeing with $L$ on any non-empty set, and such that $L'(∅) = ∅$.
-Then, $L'$ is not well-behaved. \end{exa} \end{defi}
+Therefore, $T$ coincides with its so-called Trnková closure and thus by~\cite[Corollary~VII.2]{CoproductsMonadsSet}, it preserves finite intersections. \end{proof} \begin{defi} \begin{itemize} \item A functor $𝔽 → 𝐒𝐞𝐭$ is \alert{intersectional} iff it preserves binary intersections, or equivalently empty binary intersections.
+Let $[𝔽,𝐒𝐞𝐭]_{\its}$ denote the full subcategory spanned by intersectional functors. \item A monoid in $[𝔽,𝐒𝐞𝐭]$, (resp., for any binding signature $S$, an object of $Φ_S\Mon$) is \alert{intersectional} iff the underlying functor is.
+Let $Φ_S\Mon_{\its}$ denote the full subcategory spanned by intersectional objects. \end{itemize} \begin{exa} As an example of a non intersectional finitary monad, first consider the monad $L$ of $λ$-calculus, so that $L(X)$ is set of $λ$-terms taking free variables in $X$.
+This monad is intersectional, but now consider the monad $L'$ agreeing with $L$ on any non-empty set, and such that $L'(∅) = ∅$.
+Then, $L'$ is not intersectional. \end{exa} \end{defi}

-The important result for comparing the presheaf-based approach with ours is the following. \begin{prop} The subcategory $Φ_S\Mon_{\wb}$ includes the initial object. \end{prop} \begin{proof} Roughly, closed terms are isomorphic to terms in two free variables that use neither the first, nor the second. \end{proof}
+The important result for comparing the presheaf-based approach with ours is the following. \begin{prop} The subcategory $Φ_S\Mon_{\its}$ includes the initial object. \end{prop} \begin{proof} Roughly, closed terms are isomorphic to terms in two free variables that use neither the first, nor the second. \end{proof}